The Capstone Project

 Students are expected to complete the Capstone Project over two semesters, and they must enroll in HON 322 (0-credit hours) for each of those semesters.
 HON 322 replaces HON 222 as the required Honors College course registration.
 Students who complete a Capstone prior to their last semester at UIC should enroll in HON 222 for subsequent semesters and resume Honors Activities until graduation.

-In addition to registering for HON 322, students are encouraged to enroll in research or independent study courses during their work on the project.
-Since Capstone research may require a significant amount of the student’s time during the semester, it is often advisable for students to substitute an independent research course for one of their major courses during one or both semesters of intensive work on the Capstone Project.
-Departmental advisors, Honors College Fellows, Project Supervisors, and Honors College staff can help identify such courses.
+In addition to registering for HON 322, students may also enroll in research or independent study courses during their work on the project.
+Departmental advisors, Faculty Fellows, Capstone Supervisors, and Honors College staff can help identify such courses.

 Registering for HON 322 also involves the following paperwork:

-- Students must complete a Capstone Agreement Form at the beginning of each semester in which they are enrolled in HON 322.
+- Students must submit a signed Capstone Agreement Form to the Honors College front desk by the third Friday of the first semester in which they are enrolled in HON 322.